ds-04/cobbler_deploy/README.md

 # cobbler_deploy
-Ansible role to deploy a cobbler v3 server and configure it on a RHEL/Centos 8 based host
+Ansible role to deploy a cobbler v3 server and configure it on a RHEL/Centos 8 based host.

+It has been developed on Almalinux 8.4 but should work for Centos 8x and derived.

 **THIS ROLE SHOULD BE USED AT OWN RISK, AUTHOR HAS DONE TESTING WHILST IN DEVELOPMENT**

-It will configure cobbler v3 to be a TFTP boot host and repo mirror
+It will configure cobbler v3 to be a TFTP boot host and repo mirror.
 - it doesn't set cobbler manage_dhcp
 - it doesn't set cobbler manage_dns